 It is more difficult and more expensive for us to do things this way, but the benefits are undeniable.

 For starters, hard pipe ducts enable the right airflow delivery to each room.
-With all-flex ductwork, It’s difficult to install a long run without introducing airflow restrictions – especially in places where you have to hang the duct.
+With all-flex ductwork, it’s difficult to install a long run without introducing airflow restrictions – especially in places where you have to hang the duct.

-Anyway, this is the part where we actually put everything where it’s supposed to go.
+Anyway, this is the part where we put everything where it’s supposed to go.
 Depending on the project, it can take a while and be pretty messy!
 We always clean up our mess – every tool, every scrap.